 Assistant Professor, Associate Professor, or Professor in Nursing

 The responsibilities include participation in curriculum development and teaching courses across programs (BSN and/or MSN) where qualified.
-Interest in simulation is a requirement for teaching in the BSN program with one-third of the student clinical hours fulfilled in simulation.
-Development of a program of research is expected as well as academic service to the department, college and university. http://www.nursing.txstate.edu/Required Qualifications
+Interest in and ability to utilize simulation is a requirement for teaching in the BSN program as the BSN clinical curriculum utilizes clinical as well as simulation lab instruction.
+A program of research is required, as well as academic service to the department, college and university. www.nursing.txstate.edu

-1. Earned doctorate degree in nursing or related field and B.S.N. or master’s degree in nursing or earned doctorate by start of academic year.
+1. Earned research doctorate in nursing or related field and B.S.N. or master’s degree in nursing or earned research doctorate by start of academic year.

 2. Eligible for Registered Nurse (RN) licensure in Texas.

-3. At least five years of clinical experience as a registered nurse.
+3. Demonstrated clinical competence as a registered nurse.

-4. Experience in program development, curriculum design, informatics and communications systems, and teaching in undergraduate general nursing as well as graduate level specialty areas.
+4. Experience in higher education program development, curriculum design, informatics and communications systems, and teaching in undergraduate general nursing, as well as graduate level specialty areas.

-5. Commitment to excellence in teaching (including interest in simulation) and learning consistent with the nursing program’s vision, mission and goals as evidenced by a presentation during the campus visit with faculty.
+5. Commitment to excellence in teaching (classroom, virtual, simulation, lab) and learning consistent with the nursing program’s vision, mission and goals as evidenced by a presentation during the campus visit with faculty.

 1. Demonstrated success in faculty cooperative support and team development.